merratio/Course-Organization-App/README.md

 # Course-Organization-App

-I was told to that is you don't know what to create, create things that you can and want to use.
+I was told that if you don't know what to create, create things that you can and want to use.
 It got me thinking and as such I decided to create something that I would like to have available during school semesters.
 I am a hyper organized person and a lot of times I've wonder how great it would be to have all the information about, what Utech call modules (what other universities may refer to as courses), were in one place and as such I create